-The Compensation Committee reviewed a comparison of our CEO's annual total compensation in 2018 to that of the median employee for the same period.
-The Company used total annual cash compensation (salary/hourly earnings, commissions, bonuses paid, and allowances/fixed payments) as of December 31, 2017 to determine the median employee.
-The Company determined there were no changes to the employee population or employee compensation arrangements over the last fiscal year that would result in a significant change to the pay ratio disclosure and as permitted under the Item 402(u) median employee identification instructions, elected to use the same median employee in the 2018 calculation.
-Under the Item 402(u)(4)(ii) ("de minimis") exemption, the Company may exclude non-United States employees up to a 5% threshold when identifying the median employee.
-As noted in last year's Proxy Statement, in determining such median employee, the Company excluded 220 employees from the following jurisdictions, comprising less than 5% of the 6,957 total Company population (with number of employees):
+The Compensation Committee reviewed a comparison of our CEO's annual total compensation in 2020 to that of the median employee for the same period.
+The Company used total annual cash compensation (salary/hourly earnings, commissions, bonuses paid, and allowances/fixed payments) as of December 31, 2020 to determine the median employee.
+Under the Item 402(u)(4)(ii) ("de minimis") exemption, the Company may exclude non-U.S. employees up to a 5% threshold when identifying the median employee.
+In determining such median employee, the Company excluded 163 employees from the following jurisdictions, comprising less than 5% of the 6,954 total Company population (with number of employees):

-Australia (33) Columbia (1) Japan (33) Singapore (15) Austria (44) Czech Republic (1) Korea (4) South Africa (1) Belgium (15) France (5) Mexico (10) Taiwan (1) Brazil (9) Ireland (33) Poland (2) United Arab Emirates (13)
+Australia (23) Colombia (1) Korea (3) South Africa (2) Austria (49) Czech Republic (1) Mexico (6) United Arab Emirates (10) Belgium (16) France (7) Poland (1) Brazil (8) Ireland (23) Singapore (13)

-The 6,737 employees who were included in identifying the median employee are located in the following countries:
+The 6,791 employees who were included in identifying the median employee are located in the following countries:

-Canada India The Netherlands
+Canad ı India Sweden United Kingdom

-China Italy United Kingdom
+China Italy Switzerland United States of America

-Germany Switzerland United States of America
+Germa ny Japan The Netherlands

-Pav Ratio
+Pay Ratio